StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

 ### Check the building status of a single-table materialized view

-Creating a materialized view is an asynchronous operation.
+Creating a single-table materialized view is an asynchronous operation.
 Running CREATE MATERIALIZED VIEW command successfully indicates that the task of creating the materialized view is submitted successfully.
-You can view the building status of the materialized view in a database via [SHOW ALTER](../sql-reference/sql-statements/data-manipulation/SHOW%20ALTER.md) command.
+You can view the building status of the materialized view in a database via [SHOW ALTER MATERIALIZED VIEW](../data-manipulation/SHOW%20ALTER%20MATERIALIZED%20VIEW.md) command.

 ```Plain
 MySQL > SHOW ALTER MATERIALIZED VIEW\G